torrancejr/fitbit/README.md

 ![Code Climate](https://codeclimate.com/github/torrancejr/fitbit.png)
 ![Coverage Status](https://coveralls.io/repos/torrancejr/fitbit/badge.png)

-Rock on Philly is a React/Ruby based concert venue website.
-The application uses a background worker to fetch from the Yelp API to populate an up to date database of all concert venues in the Philadelphia area.
-Users can sign up and navigate through website to see locations, reviews, and photos of each venue.
+FitLife is a React/Ruby based health activity website.
+The application uses a background worker to fetch from the Fitbit API to populate an up to date database of all user acitivity.
+Users can sign up and navigate through website to see activity log, follow friends, and challenges themselves.

 Meaghan Conroy, Chris Casella, and Ryan Torrance